-There are several key teams that work together to provide an exemplary student experience through individualized support and resources to prospective and enrolled Relay students and alumni: Admissions, Advisement, Alumni Affairs, AmeriCorps Residency Programs, Certification Office, Prospective Student Advising, Registrar’s Office, Student Financial Services, and Technology.
-Below is specific information about each student team:
+There are several key teams that work together to provide an exemplary student experience through individualized support and resources to prospective and enrolled Relay students and alumni: Admissions, Advisement, Alumni Affairs, AmeriCorps Residency Programs, Certification Office, Instructional Operations, Prospective Student Advising, Registrar’s Office, Student Affairs, Student Financial Services, Student Support, and Technology.
+Below is specific information about each team:

 The Admissions team manages, maintains, and processes all aspects of the admissions process at Relay.
 The team’s responsibilities include the development of admissions policies and criteria, managing the review of applications at the local and national level, reviewing incoming applications and transcripts, supporting applicants through their admissions process, and maintaining admissions student records.

-Each enrolled student at Relay is assigned to an advisor who supports each with navigating their program of study.
-Advisors are available to meet with students via scheduled office hours or via email.
-Students who are unsure of the advisor to whom they are assigned or how to contact the advisor, they should reach out to email@example.com.
+Enrolled students at Relay are assigned to an advisor who supports navigating all aspects of their program of study at Relay included in this handbook.
+Advisors meet and correspond with students through office hours, phone, text, and email.
+Students who are unsure of the advisor to whom they are assigned or how to contact the advisor should reach out to email@example.com.

 The Alumni Affairs team aims to support Relay’s alumni network professionally, grow intellectually, engage socially, and give back to Relay’s many communities.
 The team connects alumni worldwide with the Relay nation and provides alumni with various opportunities to share their input (e.g., Alumni and Student Advisory Council, Relay Connect, and Alumni Survey) and expertise (e.g., the Writing Center, Kappa Delta Pi) with the faculty/staff and currently enrolled students.